DHHS→ MeCDC→ Environmental and Community Health→ Health Inspection Program→ Business Answers→ Micropigmentation

 - Where can I find the micropigmentation rules?

 A Department of Health and Human Services license is required for the practice of micropigmentation.
-However, a person enrolled in a program of training to become a micropigmentation practioner may perform micropigmentation in the course of that training, but only under the direct supervision of a licensed micropigmentation practitioner.
+Microblading is also considered micropigmentation and requires a micropigmentation license to practice.
+However, a person enrolled in a program of training to become a micropigmentation practitioner may perform micropigmentation in the course of that training, but only under the direct supervision of a licensed micropigmentation practitioner.
 Please refer to section 8 of the micropigmentation rules for education and training requirements.
+The Department has reduced the educational and training hours from 200 hours to 100 hours for applicants that do not have a professional license in an associated field of practice, as stated in the micropigmentation rules.
+The Department will also allow training from an individual who has obtained Board-Certification with the AAM or Certified Permanent Cosmetic Professional with SPCP.

 All applicants practicing in the State of Maine shall become Board Certified by the American Academy of Micropigmentation, within 2 years of obtaining their license to practice.